surifirstpin/biplus_documentation/docs/DatabaseConnection.md

 ## SSH Functionality

-**Over SSH** network protocol for operating network services protocol securely protect the data using a user and access key assigned to it
+**Over SSH** network protocol for operating network services secureprotocol securely protect the data using a user and access key assigned to it

 **3. Dialects** select the accurate dialect from the list using drop down option.